JZonGH/my-first-github-repo/README.txt

 Hello!
 How are you doing?
+Not too bad actually!